12 August 2020

 To find out more about BeActive and view all of the podcasts and videos, click here.

 BeActive is Anchor Hanover's new wellness and movement programme to support the older people living with us to take care of their health and wellbeing.

 10 Today aims to increase physical activity amongst older people across the country, helping to reduce social isolation and improve the physical and mental wellbeing of participants.

 Summer of Sport 2020

-Between 20 July and 26 July we launched our own alternative summer games – Summer of Sport 2020 - and we invite you to enjoy them with us.
+Between 20 July and 26 July we launched our own alternative summer games across our care homes – Summer of Sport 2020 - and we invited you to enjoy them with us.
 Find out more.